LitRidl/EdenVim/README.md

 While excellent projects like [nixvim](https://github.com/nix-community/nixvim) offer Nix-first Neovim installations, in practice many users prefer their Neovim configuration to remain Nix-agnostic for portability.

-### Solution: Nix for binary dependencies, Lazy.nvim for plugin management, `.config/nvim` for configuration
+### Solution: Nix for binary dependencies, lazy.nvim for plugin management, `.config/nvim` for configuration

 With EdenVim, you can disable Mason-based plugins on Nix systems and manage external tools like LSP servers and null-ls/none-ls tools via Nix.
 This means: